mono no aware x late spring

 you love my back

-but you don’t know what it carries
+but don’t know what it carries

 how my spinal cord